5 Bailouts When the Fundraiser Kid Hits Your Doorstep

 I am a complete mark when it comes to the miniature fundraiser.
-You know the moment the doorbell rings, you stop whatever you’re doing to open the door and greet that timid, sweet, short person with a clipboard in hand.
-My husband reminds me every time I come back into the house to fetch my wallet that I have not met a pint-sized fundraiser that I can resist.
+You know the moment the doorbell rings… You stop whatever you’re doing to open the door and greet that timid, sweet, short person with a clipboard in hand.
+My husband reminds me every time I come back into the house to fetch my wallet that I have not met a pint-sized fundraiser I can resist.
 He’s right.
 One year I decided to try, so I created my five best bailouts lines.

 1. I’m sorry, I have already purchased (fill in the blank).
 It’s not a lie.
 I still have the Girl Scout cookies from 2013.

 2. I’m sorry, members of my family are diabetic.
 They may live three states away, but what can I say?